Rawan-Khalifa/ButterFly-Effect/README.md

 ## Technologies Used

 - **JavaScript:** Powers the interactive elements and data processing on the website.
-- **NodeMCU:** Used for real-time data processing and communication with voltage/current sensors.
+- **NodeMCU and Arduino:** Used for real-time data processing and communication with voltage/current sensors.
 - **Website:** Displays the monitoring system's data, prototype simulation, and project analysis.

 ## Project Documentation